jhusak/jataricart/README.md

-# J(atari)Cart(256)kB J(atari)Cart1MB
+# J(atari)Cart256(kB) J(atari)Cart1024(kB)

 This software is for use with my super simple flash cartridge (look into eagle catalog; no gals, only 3 74xx elements and some caps and resistors).
 Top side is that without elements.
 The purpose is wide-use, especially for commercially published games, because of tiny price.

 The banking scheme was chosen because it is very simple to handle with 3 raw TTL chips (and two double diodes acting as triple "or" gate in version 1MB).
-There is no probably simplier scheme, either in application or in handling by 6502 (only one instruction needed to change bank)
+There is probably no simplier scheme, either in application or in handling by 6502 (only one instruction needed to change bank)

 The cartridge is driven by addresses D500-D580; write to D500 sets the first bank - this is default boot bank.
 Write to D501 sets second bank etc. The max bank is set by write to D57F; write to D580 switches off the cartridge.
 The banks will overlap if there are less of them than 128.